This post may contain affiliate links, from which we earn an income.

 Wild Atlantic Way Map & Route

-Our 11 day Wild Atlantic Way itinerary starts in Muff in County Donegal and heads south, hitting all the top spots, highlights and must-sees along the route.
+Our 11 day Wild Atlantic Way itinerary starts in Muff in County Donegal and heads south, hitting all the top spots, highlights and some of the best things to do in Ireland along the route.
 This is a packed itinerary and does mean you’ll be driving every day, but it’s easy make the route work for you and cut down on time behind the wheel by taking national roads between the destinations you really want to visit.

 Muff – Malin Head – Letterkenny – Fanad Head – Dungloe – Adara – Slieve League – Donegal – Bundoran – Ballina – Downpatrick Head – Westport – Killary Harbour – Galway – The Burren – Cliffs of Moher – Loop Head – Ballybunion – Dingle – Ring of Kenny – Kenmare – Beara Peninsula – Mizen Head – Old Head of Kinsale